Beatriz Gerenstein was born in Buenos Aires, Argentina. She has been living and working in Miami, United States.

 Gerenstein was commissioned to install a permanent monumental sculpture in a public park in Pudong, Shanghai, China.
 “Harmony” is 23 feet (7 meters) high, 5 tons in weight, made of bronze.
 This sculpture describes a large tree whose branches are transformed into human figures dancing together in celebration of life, without any distinction of race, religion, or social status.

-Beatriz Gerenstein was honored with a very successful solo exhibition at the Museo de la Quadreria, Bologna, Italy, in January 2020, just before the COVID-19 pandemic began in northern Italy.
+Beatriz Gerenstein was honoured with a very successful solo exhibition at the Museo de la Quadreria, Bologna, Italy, in January 2020, just before the COVID-19 pandemic began in northern Italy.
 Hundreds of visitors admired the contemporary sculptures by Gerenstein that presented a harmonious but relevant contrast to the classical paintings of the 16th and 17th centuries that adorn the museum walls.